ghalaalkhaldi/A-Statistical-Analysis-of-Non-Profit-Organizations-in-Saudi-Arabia--2019-2023-/README.md

 4.  **Review the Report:** Access the full detailed report in PDF format located in the `docs/` folder.

 ## License
-This project is open-sourced under the MIT License.
-See the `LICENSE` file for more details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 ---